ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-done Since m l , androses
+tho wld hath done Since m l , androses
 blow, And mor?n_3h t e sun.
 And have a
 core y ounhnd fair, Be sure you pled
 with truth; Be certain that your vre